easydev991/Days/README.md

 # Days 2.1
 - This is my pet project with VIPER-based architecture
 - The app uses Realm to store your data and shows how many days passed after something happened in your life
+- The app supports both English and Russian languages

 ## What you can do with this app